RaymanNg/3D-Wind-Field/README.md

 ### How do you generate the `demo.nc` file ?
 The demo data is from [NOAA Global Forecast System](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs).
 The original data is in GRIB2 format and I used [toolsUI](https://www.unidata.ucar.edu/software/thredds/v4.5/netcdf-java/ToolsUI.html) to convert the GRIB2 file to a NetCDF V3 file.

 You can use NCO (NetCDF Operator) for further process of the NetCDF data.
-I have already wrote some scripts  to extract and transform the data by making use of NCO.
+I have already wrote a PowerShell script to extract and transform the data by making use of NCO.
 You can check the 'Util' folder for detail.

 ### How do particles get colored?
 The particles colors are defined in the `colorTable.json` file, and this demo uses the color table "GMT_panoply" in [NCL Graphics](https://www.ncl.ucar.edu/Document/Graphics/color_table_gallery.shtml).

+### What does the "particleHeight" mean?
+"particleHeight" is the distance from the surface of earth.
+Particles lower than the terrain will be overlapped.

+### Why are some particles not overlapped by higher terrain?
+Because sometimes the depth test for particles is not accurate enough.
+This problem is similar with [Z-fighting](https://en.wikipedia.org/wiki/Z-fighting), the cause is depth buffer does not have enough precision.

 ### How customize the panel ?
 The panel is made with [dat.gui](https://github.com/dataarts/dat.gui) library, you can read its document and modify the gui.js as you need.